Lateral Epicondylitis (Tennis Elbow)

 Elbow Anatomy

 The elbow joint connects the humerus, ulna, and radius bones and allows the arm to move with a hinge-like motion.
-The lateral epicondyle is a small, bony projection on the outer part of the humerus.
-It is the attachment site of the tendons of the forearm muscles that extend the wrist and fingers.Â
+The lateral epicondyle is a small bony projection on the outer part of the humerus.
+It is the attachment site for the tendons of the forearm muscles that extend the wrist and fingers.

-Tennis Elbow
+Understanding Tennis Elbow

-Lateral epicondylitis or tennis elbow is a condition caused by degenerative changes to the tendons that attach to the lateral epicondyle.
-It is a common injury among athletes, particularly in tennis players.
+Lateral epicondylitis occurs due to degenerative changes in the tendons that attach to the lateral epicondyle.
+It is a common condition among athletes, especially tennis players.
+However, it can also develop in anyone who frequently uses their forearm muscles, including carpenters, gardeners, and painters.

 Treatments